 Redundancy is really difficult.
 Just under a year and a half ago, I went through the process myself.
 Since then, I have come across a useful model that can be used to describe the different phases that people normally go through as part of a redundancy process:

-William Bridge has a model which deals with personal transition that is helpful when situations where staff have been cut.
+William Bridges has a model which deals with personal transition that is helpful when situations where staff have been cut.
 He describes three phases of change: endings, beginning and the neutral zone between them.

 Ending is about letting go of the old, whether that be status, previous good health, beliefs or expectations.
 Preparing for the new before the old is completely over helps in this situation.